To provide dog obedience classes and other dog events within a safe and nurturing environment.

-Any breed or cross-breed dog that has completed the puppy vaccinations as advised by their own Veterinarian against Distemper, Hepatitis and Parvovirus.
-(Vaccination Certificate to be shown when joining and renewing membership).
-No dog is too old to be trained, providing it is not suffering any physical disability or illness.
-Every breed or cross-breed is trainable, although some breeds and individual dogs and more difficult and require more time, patience and understanding for a satisfactory result.
+Any breed or cross-breed dog that is not registered on the dangerous dogs register, over 3 months of age that has received its vaccinations as advised by their own Veterinarian (Distemper, Hepatitis and Parvovirus.
+Vaccination Certificate to be shown when joining and renewing membership).
+No dog is too old to be trained providing it is not suffering any physical disability or illness.
+Every breed or cross-breed is trainable, although some breeds and individual dogs are more difficult and require more time, patience and understanding for a satisfactory result.

 HOW THE CLUB WORKS

 The club trains people!!
-We could not undertake to train members dogs for them one afternoon a week; it simply wouldn’t work.
-The reason being that the training of any animal is a daily chore.
+We could not undertake to train members’ dogs for them one afternoon a week; it simply wouldn’t work.
+The reason being that the training of any animal is a daily endeavour.
 (Recommended training periods are 10-15 minutes morning and night if possible, but at least once a day.)
-Unless daily training is pursued at home, no progress is achieved.
-We stress this point to every prospective member.
+The importance of daily training at home is stressed to every prospective member.

-Each week you class instructor will observe your progress, correct errors or omissions and only when you and your dog are ready will you be passed to the next class and be presented with your ribbon for passing that class.
+Each week your class instructor will observe your progress, correct errors or omissions and only when you and your dog are ready will you be promoted to the next class and be presented with your ribbon for passing that class.

-This is a special class for puppies from 3 months to 6 months who have had their vaccinations This class do not do an enormous amount of work but concentrate on associating with other puppies and humans.
+This is a special class for puppies from 3 months to 6 months who have had their vaccinations This class does not do an enormous amount of work but concentrates on associating with other puppies and humans.
 They learn to heel, sit, stay and come in a very short session of training.

 * Concession is available to those holding the following cards: